Chapter 1 : All Our Yesterdays

-She has recognized him from the start.
-Too many dinner parties for pure bloods stand clearly in her mind.
+She recognized him from the start.
+Too many dinner parties for pure bloods stand clearly in her mind with his smirking face in the background.
 The black hair and steel eyes give everything away, even if his colours are red and gold.
 The reprimands of her mother to stray away from the Blacks still stand ice-clear in her head.
 She still has the marks on her back to prove them.

 “It’s better to please them, really.”

 “Please them?”
-Dorcas snorts and he wrings his hands, reaches for her.
+Dorcas snorts and he wrings his hands, reaching for her.
 He lets a cool finger run tenderly along her temple, picks at her lips and she has to smile.